If you really care about your coffee, then you are going to want an answer on how to keep coffee beans fresh after opening.

 You will find that with most quality coffee roasters, they will clearly display the roasting date.

-However, if you cannot find a roasting date, then chances are they are a mass produced coffee and possibly already stale beans.
+However, if you cannot find a roasting date, then chances are they are mass-produced coffee and possibly already stale beans.

-Many believe freezing your beans is a good idea, or some suggesting that putting coffee in your fridge may help.
+Many believe freezing your beans is a good idea, and some suggest that putting coffee in your fridge may help.

 With all the different opinions out there, trust us it is not a good idea.
 We have experimented with this first hand and found that it actually ages the coffee beans faster.